jsiegenthaler/homebridge-eosstb/README.md

     ]
 ```

-Example extended configuration as used on the author with his EOSSTB set-top box.
+Example extended configuration as used on the author on his EOSSTB set-top box.
 An extended configuration allows you to customise the behaviour of each set-top box device.
 You must identify the devices by their deviceId:

 ```js
     "platforms": [